Gameye/gameye-sdk-php/README.md

 1. Use the Gameye SDK to create a match with your desired game-specific options.
 It's important to specify an unique ID in order to be able to retrieve the details when the match has been created.

-2. After the match has ended our platform will post a request to your webhook to let you know the match is done.
+2. After the match has ended we will fire a GET request to your webhook to let you know the match is done.

 Initialize the Gameye API client and set your API key.